 Tourism Australia now expects the growth in numbers to rise by 11 percent over the next five years.

-Australia has also invested heavily at next year's Expo in promoting the country as a place to do business.
+Australia has also invested heavily at the Expo in promoting the country as a place to do business.
 The country is spending AUD$83 million (€50.7 million) on its Shanghai pavilion and associated activities.

 So, as well as the tourism angle, organizers say they are pushing "Australia's world class financial services; green building and renewable energy; resources; biotechnology, education; and information and communications technology.''